 Because our technology, products and services are complex and use or incorporate a variety of computer hardware, software and databases, both developed in-house and acquired from third party vendors, our technology, products and services may have errors or defects.
 Errors and defects could result in unanticipated downtime or failure, and could cause financial loss and harm to our reputation and our business.
-We have from time to time found defects and errors in our technology, products or services may be detected in the future.
+We have from time to time found defects and errors in our technology, products and service and defects and errors in our technology, products or services may be detected in the future.
 In addition, our customers may use our technology, products and services in unanticipated ways that may cause a disruption for other customers.
 Furthermore, as we acquire companies, we may encounter difficulty in incorporating the acquired technologies, products and services, and maintaining the quality standards that are consistent with our technology, products and services.
 Since our customers use our technology, products and services for important aspects of their business and for financial transactions, any errors, defects, or disruptions in such technology, products and services or other performance problems with our technology, products and services could subject our customers to financial loss and hurt our reputation.